Abhinavpatel00/vegandocss/README.md

 # Vegan Docs

-This is vegan documetary website [Vegan Docs](https://vegandocss.vercel.app/).
+This is vegan documentation website [Vegan Docs](https://vegandocss.vercel.app/).

 [ Have a look→](https://vegandocss.vercel.app/)